-Lidocaine hydrochloride injection contains lidocaine hydrochloride, an amide local anesthetic, as the active pharmaceutical ingredient.
-The route of administration for lidocaine hydrochloride is by injection, for infiltration, nerve block, use.
-Multiple dose vials contain methylparaben and they should not be used for caudal and lumbar epidural blocks.
+Lidocaine hydrochloride injection, USP contains lidocaine hydrochloride, USP, an amide local anesthetic, as the active pharmaceutical ingredient.
+The route of administration for lidocaine hydrochloride is by injection, for infiltration, nerve block, epidural and caudal use.

-Lidocaine hydrochloride, is chemically designated as acetamide, 2-(diethylamino)-N-{2,6-dimethylphenyl}-, monohydrochloride and has the molecular weight of 270.8 g/mol.
-Lidocaine hydrochloride molecular formula is $C{11}H{12}N_1O$ HCI, and has the following structural formula:
+Lidocaine hydrochloride, USP is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-, monohydrochloride and has the molecula weight of 270.8. g/mol.
+Lidocaine hydrochloride molecular formula is C14H22N20.HCl, and has the following structural formula